Investigating Attention Mechanism in 3D Point Cloud Object Detection: Experiments

 Recall that in the VoteNet pipeline, the most critical usage of its backbone is to generate the votes (yellow points) that are expected to approach the centroids (red points) of detected objects.
 Therefore, the generated votes can intuitively indicate the quality of the backbone's output.

 To this end, in Figure~\ref{fig:vis}, we compare the votes that are generated from different attentional backbones.
 In the sub-figure of the baseline, we can see that the votes can be easily attached to the most significant object's (the middle one) centroid, while there are fewer votes around the centroids of two smaller objects.
 As for the sub-figure of the SE method, it can be clearly observed that more votes have been centralized at the centroids of two smaller objects (especially for the left object), providing more confident estimations on the detected objects bounding boxes.
+To further visualize the effects of different attention modules, in the supplementary material, we also compare the point features learned from our attentional backbone.